jimshi123/py3HermesProject/README.md

 Puzzle size: The jigsaw puzzle is 3 rows and 3 columns.
 Random shuffling: The pieces are randomly shuffled in order before the game begins.
 Piece swapping: The player clicks around the blank blocks to swap their positions until all the pieces are back in their original positions.
-Image or picture: The jigsaw puzzle game could have an image or picture as the final completed image.
-Time limit: The game could have a time limit within which the player must complete the puzzle.
-Difficulty levels: The game could have different difficulty levels based on the number of pieces in the puzzle.
-Sound effects: The game could have sound effects for actions such as clicking, swapping pieces, completing the puzzle, etc.
-Customization: The game could allow the player to customize the puzzle image, background, sound effects, etc.

 Project presention and demo:https://drive.google.com/file/d/1qykjxY2oTKWXhrFgZu2J0UittNCwDY9t/view?usp=share_link